Excel2TXF - Specific Broker Instructions

 Note: Ameriprise already combines the quantity with the description into a single column, so you'll just leave the quantity column box on the user form blank (see the Quick Start Guide).
 Also, the short- and long-term trades are in separate sections, so you'll either need to run the program on each section separately, or delete any totals and column header rows inbetween the two sections.

-I don't yet have the details for generating the download, but it should be farily straightforward (If you figure out the steps, please send us an email so that we can update these instructions).
+Excel2TXF has been validated with a sample Bernstein download, but I don't yet have the details for generating the download (If you figure out the steps, please send us an email so that we can update these instructions).

 Once you get your download you're ready to run the Excel2TXF software to create the .TXF file for your tax software.